naugtur/brikwars-zombie/index.md

 Hi!
 This is a co-op zombie extension to [BrikWars](http://brikwars.com) with rules built to mimic the tropes from pop culture.

-Brikwars Zombie is a co-op game with no player playing the zombies and just a tiny bit of maintenance to do around them.
+Zombie Brikz is a co-op game with no player playing the zombies and just a tiny bit of maintenance to do around them.
-Mechanic is built on top of Quick Wars mechanics for simplicity, but can easily be adapted for full Brik Wars mechanics too.
+The game mechanics are built on top of Quick Wars mechanics for simplicity, but can easily be adapted for full BrikWars mechanics too.

 *bit.ly/zombiebrikz*